SAP-samples/cloud-sf-extension-cap-sample/mission/scp-setup/README.md

      ![Booster](./images/booster-05.png)

-   - If you use a subscription based SAP BTP accounts you have to add 3 quota for Cloud Foundry Runtimes.
+   - If you use a subscription based SAP BTP accounts you have to increase quota for Cloud Foundry Runtime to 3.

      ![Booster](./images/booster-05aa.png)